 The San Ramon Mine is located five kilometres south of the Guadalupe mill.
 San Ramon has been a significant contributor to production since 2008.
 In September 2021, the Company finished mining the San Ramon Deeps zone and began development and mining of the San Ramon South zone which was discovered earlier in 2021.
-During the fourth quarter of 2021, San Ramon provided 8% (Q4 2020 - 21%) of feed to the Guadalupe mill as production at San Ramon South ramps up.
-Monthly average mining grades at San Ramon during the quarter ranged from 201 to 244 g/t silver.
-Production during Q4 2021 was from Levels 7 and 19 in the San Ramon South zone.
-Drilling to expand the San Ramon South zone continues from surface.
+During the first quarter of 2022, San Ramon provided 10% (Q1 2021 - 18%) of feed to the Guadalupe mill as production at San Ramon South ramps up.
+Monthly average mining grades at San Ramon during the quarter ranged from 176 to 179 g/t silver.
+Production during Q1 2022 was from Level 7 in the San Ramon South zone.